Geo-Web-Project/garden/content/notes/Streaming Payments.md

 			- Minimum deposit required
 			- Amount above and beyond that which the user deposits wouldn't be locked
 			- Would still want to show a user their implied expiration date given the network fee rate, but this wouldn't be a value stored on the Geo Web's contracts
+		- It still seems appropriate to utilize a reverse Dutch auction for parcels if their payment flow expires
+			- For well-intentioned licensors, it's less penal for an honest mistake
+			- As long as the auction duration is fairly short (1-2 weeks), licensors trying a "hit and run" type attack (purchase land, raise the price super high, let their stream go dry) shouldn't be very successful.
+Their risking the full land purchase price on the previous owner not having the patience to wait a few days to reclaim their land
+				- Eventually transitioning to monthly or weekly property transfers could also help limit these type of attacks in event-based scenarios
 ## Fair Launch
 - The initial launch of the land market still deserves extra attention because of the possibility for the heightened potential for volatility and short-term speculators
 - We have always wanted to avoid the *perception* that this land market is designed to "make money," so land claims were designed only to require ongoing network fee payments rather than a one-time claim fee